OngMinXian/NUSPlanner/README.md

 ## Direction for Milestone 2 :arrow_right:
 We will act on our student advisor's comments of **deploying the application** and work towards including **detailed evidence of good software engineering in our Project README**.
 Additionally, we will update our mentor on our progress for Milestone 1 and request for feedback.

-For the technical aspect, we hope to accomplish all the deliverables we have planned under the **Timeline and Executables** section for Milestone 2 and to **resolve all existing technical difficulties**.
+For the technical aspect, we hope to accomplish all the deliverables we have planned under the <a href = "#ms2-deliver">Timeline and Executables section for Milestone 2</a> and to **resolve all existing technical difficulties**.

 If time permits, we will also gear our application towards integrated user testing using Mocha or other frameworks.

 ## <a name = "ms-2"></a> Progress in Milestone 2 :triangular_flag_on_post: :two:

 ### Summary of tasks completed :white_check_mark:
-- Please refer to the tasks listed under the **Timeline and Executables** section above for more details on the tasks completed
+- Please refer to the tasks listed under the <a href = "timeline-executables">Timeline and Executables</a> section above for more details on the tasks completed
 - As we are constantly revising the existing features of our web application, some of the tasks listed here may not be in the Timeline and Executables section, which contains our most updated set of features to date
-- All the deliverables required for Milestone 2 are completed, along with a few deliverables for Milestone 3
+- All the <a href = "ms2-deliver">deliverables required for Milestone 2</a> are completed, along with a few <a href = "ms3-deliver">deliverables for Milestone 3</a>

 |  Task Name | Details | Link (if applicable) |
 | ------------- | ------------- | ------------- |